aroberge/friendly-traceback-docs/docs/source/pyrepl.rst

    :alt: Python's interpreter

-For the function ``start_console``, we use the option ``use_rich=True`` (2) so that we get the coloured output; some other REPL do not permit to show coloured output in this way.
+For the function ``start_console``, we use the option ``use_rich=True`` (2) so that we get the coloured output when using a terminal; some other REPL do not permit to show coloured output in this way.

 Since we are using the Friendly console, functions such as ``what()`` (3)